theta360developers/plugin-guide/docs/fisheye.md

 ![HDR bracketing mode magenta LED](dualfish/img/hdr.gif)

-For bracketing mode, you need to stabilize the camera for the duration of the three shots.
+For 3 shot mode, you need to stabilize the camera for the duration of the three shots.
 Place the camera on tripod or stand it up on a table.

 Press the shutter button.